LatheosMod/Craftworx/README.md

 --- About This Mod ---

-Craftworx compatible with Alpha 15
+Craftworx compatible with Alpha 16

-This is a complete overhaul of LathMod, which itself was an overhaul mod for 7 Days to Die.
-Craftworx is a mod aimed more at folks who enjoy crafting, which means that the crafting skills are more defined than vanilla.
-Harvesting wood now falls under the Carpentry skill, rather than mining, as do crafting most wood objects in the game.
-Bows, crossbows, arrows and bolts are now crated in the Fletching skill, rather than Weapon Smithing.
-There are also perks and skills which add more ammunition, allow crafting of different kinds of clothing, and more.

-Advancing in crafting takes a bit longer than in vanilla, as the skill levels for concrete, steel, and Advanced Tooling (which replaces workbench and also locks the forge) have been raised from vanilla levels.
-Craftworx adds suppressed firearms, iron bows and crossbows, and a few other new weapons.
-Several perks have been renamed for clarity, and new perks have been added as well
+I made a number of changes to CraftWorx in A16, removing a number of parts that are no longer necessary in the current build.
+I've removed all modified blocks (inclusding Valmar's traps), as I don't see them as necessary.
+I may later revisit the Fuel Log, depending on how whether it seems left out after playing the new version.
+Carpentry is back, but currently not attached to crafted wood block types, which may change later.
+Tailoring is also back, and set up in line with the other crafting skills using purchased point levels.
+Clothier has been renamed Tinker, Tailor, etc., and may later incorporate crafting leather clothing (it currently only covers the same cotton clothes as in A15).

-Craftworx features a custom HUD created by adapting and combining Sirillion's SMX UI and Dust2Death's ZompactUI (This custom UI **WILL NOT** be exported to a stand-alone UI), Stallionsden's Backpack Expansion, Valmar's Expanded Traps (modified), a flamethrower from Andy of Andy's Mods (originally for A12 but updated to A15), and SylenThunder's Lighted Glass Blocks (updated from A13).
+Craftworx features a custom HUD created by adapting Sirillion's SMX UI, and a flamethrower from Andy of Andy's Mods (originally for A12 but updated to A16).
 Credit for those parts of this mod goes to them.
+Additionally, Valmar, Sirillion and StompyNZ were extremely helpful in getting parts of this mod working properly.
+Thanks, guys!

 Links: